 Miele has even set the C3 on DynamicDrive castors.
 These are designed to be quieter than the average castors, whilst protecting delicate floors and making the C3 a highly mobile vac.

 Does the C3 Silence really deserve the name though?
-It’s certainly not silent – no vacuum cleaner is – but it’s much quieter than regular vacs.
-It’s possible to have a conversation on its low suction modes, which can’t be said for many vacuums.
+It’s certainly not silent – no vacuum cleaner is – but we found that it’s much quieter than regular vacs.
+It’s possible to have a relatively normal conversation on its low suction modes, which can’t be said for many vacuums.

 Aside from a lower noise output, the Silence comes with the standard C3 features.
-Examples include a 8.5 metre cable, 4.5 litre bag capacity and foot switches for suction control.
-It’s not the lightest vacuum on the market – the 7kg weight is above our 5kg limit for a lightweight vacuum – but it’s not too bulky either.
+Examples include an 8.5 metre cable, 4.5 litre bag capacity and foot switches for suction control.
+At 7kg, it’s not the lightest vacuum we’ve reviewed, we don’t think it’s too bulky either.

 A useful feature is the single-touch cable rewind system.
-Unlike cylinders such as the Henry, the Miele automatically rewinds without you needing to turn a handle.
+Unlike cylinders such as the Henry, the Miele automatically rewinds without you needing to turn a handle, which is a feature we really like.
 Like other C3 models, the Silence has a dual-sided park system for easy storage and a telescopic suction tube.

 There are also various cleaning settings depending on how much suction you need.
 These include options for curtains, upholstery, rugs, thick pile carpets and hard flooring.
 There’s also a “quiet” mode, which reduces noise output while maintaining more suction power – although the quietest mode (and lowest suction) is the one labelled as curtains.